 Mitigate the Effects of Fraud on Institutions and Consumers

 October is a great time for financial institutions to evaluate cyber infrastructure and find resources to share with customers, as it’s National Cyber Security Awareness Month (NCSAM).
 Many public and private organizations, including ourselves, are working together to bring awareness to online security and the steps business and consumers can take to better protect against online banking fraud.
 The NCSAM has a library of educational resources available with best practices for your businesses and to share with your customers as well.

 Financial institutions should consider offering a comprehensive identity protection and resolution service to their customers as well to further demonstrate their commitment to cybersecurity.
 With 58 percent of consumers reporting they are likely to purchase identity protection in the next 2 years and more than 50 percent of them looking to purchase it from their financial institution, identity protection is a value-added product your customers will be looking to your organization to purchase.
-To learn more about the benefits of offering identity protection services from a company consumers have trusted for over 30 years, request a demo.
+And for even more information on how your institution can maximize profit and minimize cyber risk, download our white paper The Impact of Cybersecurity Incidents on Financial Institutions.